 Next to the commemorative light on the corner of Thames and Pelham in Newport, there’s a plaque that memorializes Melville's achievement.
 The bronze plaque and memorial street lamp are located on the little side street next to the 1 Pelham East nightclub.
 The light is actually on Pelham Street.

-Pelham Street Lamp (est. 1805) is located in Newport, Rhode Island.
-The city of Baltimore claims to have America's first street lamp, but that claim is erroneous.
-Though the Maryland city did indeed have the first publicly funded street lamp, it was in Newport, Rhode Island, that America's earliest gas street lamp first flickered to life.
-David Melville was a pewterer who lived in Newport.
-In the early 1800s, he decided to create a gas-powered street lamp to light the space outside his house.
+*Note: The city of Baltimore claims to have America's first street lamp, but that claim is inaccurate.
+Though Baltimore did indeed have the first publicly funded street lamp in 1817, it was in Newport, Rhode Island, that America's earliest gas street lamp first flickered to life in 1805.
+Baltimore's existing first public street lamp is actually a replica that was installed in 1997.